shpetimshala/wp-user-manager/readme.txt

 == Changelog ==

+= 1.0.2 =
+- Added: added: better way to find and select pages within the admin panel
+- Added: allow developers to override the default css file by placing it into the theme
+- Fixed: custom template for directory not working
+- fixed: custom template loading for profile card shortcode
+- fixed: success message still displaying if an error occures when updating the account details - resulting in both success and error message showing up
+- fixed: fields not correctly ordered upon installation

 = 1.0.1 =
 - Added: russian language file support.
 Thanks to Ctajleh
 - Adjusted: use WP core function when a user deletes the avatar